Leadership Excellence Awards Descriptions

 Description/History

-This award recognizes peer tutors who have made a positive educational impact on their peers and others across the institution.
+This award recognizes peer educators who have made a positive educational impact on their peers and others across the institution.

 Criteria

-Both candidates will be individuals who go above and beyond the duties as outlined in the peer tutor job description.
-Both candidates have proven themselves to be highly effective in their tutoring and peer educational pursuits.
+The Outstanding Peer Educators will be individuals who go above and beyond the duties outlined in their job descriptions (Peer Tutor, Peer Tutoring Coordinator, Peer Academic Coach, and Educational Podcast Producer).
+These candidates have consistently demonstrated effectiveness and impact in their peer educational pursuits.

 - Adam Scales, Assistant Director of Academic Resources